Auschwitz concentration camp: Theresienstadt family camp

 The SS deported around 18,000 Jews to Auschwitz from the Theresienstadt ghetto in Terezin, Czechoslovakia, beginning on 8 September 1943 with a transport of 2,293 male and 2,713 female prisoners.
 Placed in sector BIIb as a "family camp", they were allowed to keep their belongings, wear their own clothes, and write letters to family; they did not have their hair shaved and were not subjected to selection.
 Correspondence between Adolf Eichmann's office and the International Red Cross suggests that the Germans set up the camp to cast doubt on reports, in time for a planned Red Cross visit to Auschwitz, that mass murder was taking place there.
 The women and girls were placed in odd-numbered barracks and the men and boys in even-numbered.
 An infirmary was set up in barracks 30 and 32, and barracks 31 became a school and kindergarten.
 The somewhat better living conditions were nevertheless inadequate; 1,000 members of the family camp were dead within six months.
 Two other groups of 2,491 and 2,473 Jews arrived from Theresienstadt in the family camp on 16 and 20 December 1943.

 On 8 March 1944, 3,791 of the prisoners (men, women and children) were sent to the gas chambers; the men were taken to crematorium III and the women later to crematorium II.
-Some of the group were reported to have sung Hatikvah and the Czech national anthem on the way.
+Some of the groups were reported to have sung Hatikvah and the Czech national anthem on the way.
 Before they were murdered, they had been asked to write postcards to relatives, postdated to 25–27 March.
 Several twins were held back for medical experiments.
 The Czechoslovak government-in-exile initiated diplomatic manoeuvers to save the remaining Czech Jews after its representative in Bern received the Vrba-Wetzler report, written by two escaped prisoners, Rudolf Vrba and Alfred Wetzler, which warned that the remaining family-camp inmates would be gassed soon.
 The BBC also became aware of the report; its German service broadcast news of the family-camp murders during its women's programme on 16 June 1944, warning: "All those responsible for such massacres from top downwards will be called to account."
 The Red Cross visited Theresienstadt in June 1944 and were persuaded by the SS that no one was being deported from there.
 The following month, about 2,000 women from the family camp were selected to be moved to other camps and 80 boys were moved to the men's camp; the remaining 7,000 were gassed between 10 and 12 July.